 Favorite conveniences like the free business lounge, mother’s room and Kids PlayPort will find new homes in the expanded concourse along with new features, like a pet relief area.
 The much-anticipated terminal makeover also includes jet bridges on every gate, so no passenger will have to make the quick dash from tarmac to aircraft in the event of inclement weather.

 The new gates are projected to open for Customer enjoyment by late 2020, contingent upon weather.

 Phases of this project have been orchestrated to minimize Customer impact.
-Most Customers won’t realize construction is occurring until they’re taxiing away, as it will be done off the south end of the existing gates.
 We strive to make CAK a better way to go, even during these times of construction.

 The $34 million gate modification project consists of three main phases:

 Phase one will involve utility and drainage work as well as the construction of a 22,900-square yard concrete aircraft parking apron.
 In some areas this apron will have 15-inch thick concrete sections.
 Complete

 Phase two will involve the actual construction of the new gates.
 This will include a two-level concourse consisting of 41,600-square feet, very similar to our existing second floor gates.In-Progress

 Phase three involves the demolition of the old gate complex, allowing 7,500-square yards of aircraft parking apron.

 Where have your recent “at-home” travels taken you?
 Share your #CAKStaycation photos or videos in the comment section.
 Don't forget to tag @akroncantonairport and use #CAKStaycation for a chance to be featured in our next video series.
 Not sure where your next destination should be?
 Use these #CAKStaycation travel guide inspirations: